Aniket-Pradhan/lsd/README.md

 ### Arch User Repository
 lsd is also available on the AUR, here.
 You can get the (also) PKGBUILD from there, and install it using your favorite AUR helper.

+### Parameters

+1. -r | --rows : It specifies how many rows of *trips* you want to print.
+Pick a suitable number for yourself, depending upon your screen size and resolution.
+Default is 20 units.

+2. -w | --width : It specifies the width of the *trips*.
+Pick a suitable number for yourself, depending upon your screen size and resolution.
+Default is 100 units.

+3. -o | --widthOffset : It specifies the offset of the *trips* (from where the trips start from).
+Pick a suitable number for yourself, depending upon your screen size and resolution.
+Default is 0 units.